syncfusion-content/maui-docs/MAUI/PDF-Viewer/Free-Text.md

 ## Free text annotation settings

 In the free text annotation mode, the annotation will be added with a default appearance.
 You can modify the annotation after it has been added to the pages.
 However, if you need to define the appearance before adding free text annotation on the document, you can change its default settings using the `AnnotationSettings` property of the `SfPdfViewer`.
-For that you need to obtain the default free text annotation settings.
+For that, you need to obtain the default free text annotation settings.

 The following example explains how to obtain the default free text annotation settings and modify some of its properties.
 Similarly, you can modify all the other properties.